 I’ve long ago learned that the best experiences in life are those where you are completely open-minded to the experience and don’t pre-judge.
 So I shifted my thinking to: “I want to know why 45,000 people attend this church every week.
 What makes this church so different?”
 I knew that just teaching a “feel good” message would not be enough to keep that many people coming back, week after week.

-Before the service began, everyone around me introduced themselves (the members could sit with their visiting guests), and I was made to feel very welcome from my first moment there.
+Before the service began, everyone around me introduced themselves (the members could sit with their visiting guests).
+And I was made to feel very welcomed from my first moment there.

 When the praise and worship began, I thought I had died and gone to heaven!
 I have NEVER experienced anything like that!
 Yes, it was a fairly typical contemporary praise and worship band, only better.

-I don’t remember the exact details of the service, but I’ve been to several others since then.
-What I do remember is that they will often bring up someone on stage to give a short testimony of how God, through Joel Osteen’s church, has recently changed their life, usually dramatically.
+I don’t remember the exact details of the service.
+But I’ve been to several others since then.
+What I do remember is, they will often bring someone on stage to give a short testimony of how God, through Joel Osteen’s church, has recently changed their life, usually dramatically.

 Or the four couples who went to a marriage conference because they were separated or going through a divorce.
 And how God restored their marriages through the help they received at the church.

 Or the way the church helps, both practically and spiritually, families who have special needs kids, like mine.
 I never had that in any church I’ve ever attended.
 It was always a hardship at church.

 Not only does Joel’s mother have a special prayer service once a month for anyone with special needs, and not only do all the Sunday School classes have help for anyone with special needs, but they also provide respite care for those families as well.
 I cried when I heard that.